TxnLab/reti/docs/core-concepts/rewards.md

 #### Stake Removal

-Stakers can remove their stake from the pool at any time.
+stakers can remove their stake from the pool at any time.
 When stake is removed, the staker can decide how much they want to withdraw.
 It must either be the entire stake, or a balance above the minimum entry for the pool.&#x20;

 ## Payout Process